 Here is the wedding photograph of my paternal grandparents, Thompson (always known as Tommy) Mulholland and Isabella Armstrong, who were married on the 6th July 1927.

 There was only one photograph, so obviously this was an expensive enterprise.
 But it was a quality picture.
 Also note, in this early era of photography, nobody smiled.
 This was a serious business.
 Then again, as Tommy Mulholland often said, these were hard times.
 He often referred to “the roaring 20s, and the hungry 30’s.”
-Not that there would have been much of a roar heard in Eden, or indeed anywhere else in Ireland.
+Not that there would have been much of a roar heard in Eden, or indeed anywhere else in rural Ireland.

 Standing (back row): Samuel Armstrong (the bride’s brother); sisters Cissie and Meta Crockett; John Mulholland (the groom’s brother) and Joe Smyth.